 Here are the most common ones: When you want to run Multiple Game Servers on the same machine When you have a strict firewall and you need to open the right ports in order to let people connect to your server (see Firewalls ) When you need to forward ports on a NAT to the desired local IP in order for your server to be reachable from outside the local network (likely from the internet)

 Port listening is what a service like a game server does in order to receive packets from incoming connections: by listening to a port, the program waiting for incoming packets on a given port.

 Port opening happens on a firewall, it consists of allowing traffic to a port.

-Listening ports are usually set within your start parameters or game server config file.
+Depending upon which game server being used, you can set game server ports within your start parameters or game server config file.